samsonos/php_core/readme.md

 #SamsonPHP

-[SamsonPHP](http://samsonphp.com) - Module, Event based PHP framework
+[SamsonPHP](http://samsonphp.com) - Modular Event-based PHP framework

 ##Using SamsonPHP in your project
 To use SamsonPHP framework in your project you must add its dependency in your ```composer.json```: